Henry Ward Beecher gets full credit for the title!

 I survived is about all I can say.
 When I got home last night from my “training” regimen with Miss Madison Hammy looked at me and wondered if the KGB had just roughed me up.
 Rosy shrieked in horror saying she hasn’t seen anybody look that worse for wear since a good Mossad interrogation session.
 I thought I was in pretty decent shape physically (allergies and chest cold didn’t help my lung capacity), but good god whatever city council leader in Madison that thought “The Heritage Trail” was a good idea must have been a four time Ironman champion.

 Just to give you a little background on Madison, Indiana it’s actually two cities in one.
 There is the “hilltop” and there is “historic” downtown.
 There is zero in between!
 Twenty years ago somebody thought it would be a good idea to build a pedestrian walkway from the Ohio River/downtown area to the apex of the hilltop since navigating any of the roads up and down the hill by foot would be borderline suicidal.
-On paper, this sounds like something that even a Kentuckian would say is a no brainer.
-It’s roughly two miles with first mile nice and flat with beautiful views of the scenic Ohio River and rural Kentucky, oh and you walk right by the local wastewater treatment facility.
+On paper this sounds like something that even a Kentuckian would say is a no brainer.
+It’s roughly two miles with first mile nice and flat with a beautiful views of the scenic Ohio River and rural Kentucky, oh and you walk right by the local wastewater treatment facility.
 If you are new to the phenomenon of indoor plumbing these facilities are where your county’s “shit and piss” go.
 Hence the name wastewater.
 That will conclude today’s lesson on how local sewage is handled.
 Needless to say the residents of Madison, Indiana have no business stating “Their shit don’t stink.”

 By this time Miss Madison and I are conversing freely handling the first leg of the trip power walking like we always do and Skipah had his extra Spidey senses going on in case any tweakers were ready to pounce on us.
 The Scott County, Indiana HIV outbreak has pretty much spread to the whole sector of the state and Madison is no exception.
 We got through that portion of the trip in one piece and I didn’t have to go full ninja on any junkies, so far so good.
 Then we get to “the hill”, oh I forgot to mention both of us forgot to grab our water bottles.
 I’ll blame it on her since it’s my blog!